donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 whenever notified by the scheduler.

-The SM RLC is used for simplified simulation scenarios in which only the LTE Radio model is used, without the EPC and hence without any IP networking support.
+The SM RLC is used for simplified simulation scenarios in which only the LTE Radio model is used, without the NGC and hence without any IP networking support.
 We note that, although the SM RLC is an unrealistic traffic model, it still allows for the correct simulation of scenarios with multiple flows belonging to different (non real-time)